phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

     installer.

  3) Open "phpmussel.php", look for the line beginning with "$vault=", and replace the string between the following quotation marks on that line with the exact true location of the "vault" directory of phpMussel.
-    You'll have noticed such a directory in the archive you would've downloaded (unless you feel up to re-coding the whole script, you'll need to maintain the same file and directory structure as it was in the archive / when decompressed).
+You'll have noticed such a directory in the archive you would've downloaded (unless you feel up to re-coding the whole script, you'll need to maintain the same file and directory structure as it was in the archive/when decompressed).
     This "vault" directory should be one directory level beyond the directory that the "phpmussel.php" file will exist in.
 Save file, close.

- 4) (Optional; Strongly recommended for advanced users, but not recommended for beginners or for the inexperienced): Open "phpmussel.ini" (located inside "vault") - This file contains all the operational options available for phpMussel.
+ 4) (Optional; Strongly recommended for advanced users, but not recommended for beginners or for the inexperienced): Open "phpmussel.ini" (located inside "vault") - This file contains all the directives available for phpMussel.
     Above each option should be a brief comment describing what it does and what it is for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

  5) (Optional) You can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load php and phpMussel.
 To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the "php.exe" file in the directory of your php installation, followed by a space, followed by the complete path to the "phpmussel.php" file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.

  6) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test phpMussel, run phpMussel, and when